 - Death (filing a Wrongful Death Lawsuit)

-Do You Need a Lawyer To Settle Your Claim?
+Do I Need a Lawyer To Settle My Auto Injury Claim?

 You do not need a lawyer to settle your own car accident claim, but you should be aware of many serious mistakes that you can make without an experienced attorney on your side.
 First, the insurance adjuster may not disclose all of the potential insurance policies or limits that might apply to your claim.
 You may also not know the real value of your case and this could result in you settling for substantially less money than you could receive otherwise.